Towards Data Auctions with Externalities: Social Welfare Maximization

-\paragraph{Motivating Interim Constraints.} Note that in this scenario, bidder $i$ cannot fully evaluate her valuation of a given allocation $\bx$, since it depends on the parameters $\be_{i\gets}$, which are part of the private types of bidders $j\in N\sm i$.
-Therefore, each bidder can only reason with her own realized type $t_i$ and the commonly known priors on other bidders' types.
-It is more sensible, therefore, to impose interim versions of truthfulness (BNIC) and participation (interim IR) conditions (see Definitions \ref{def:bnic} and \ref{def:interimIR} respectively).
+Note that in this scenario, bidder $i$ cannot fully evaluate their valuation of a given allocation $\bx$, as it depends on the parameters $\be_{i\gets}$, which are part of the private types of bidders $j\in N\sm i$.
+Each bidder can only reason with their own realized type $t_i$ and the commonly known priors on other bidders' types.
+It is more sensible, therefore, to impose interim versions of truthfulness (BNIC) and participation (interim IR) conditions (see \cref{def:bnic,def:interimIR} respectively).

-\paragraph{Ex-Ante Welfare Optimality.} As a first attempt toward a welfare-maximizing mechanism in this setting, one may try to use the previous welfare-maximizing allocation rule \eqref{eq:sw1_x}.
-Due to Proposition~\ref{prop:BNIC_char}, however, this allocation violates BNIC when the private types are of the form $t_i = (v_i, \be_{\gets i})$, since the corresponding interim allocation $y_i(t_i) = \ind{v_i \geq \sum_{j \in N \sm i} \eta_{j\gets i}}$ is not in general constant with respect to $\eta_{j\gets i}$.
+\paragraph{Ex-Ante Welfare Optimality.} A first attempt toward a welfare-maximizing mechanism here may try to use the VCG allocation rule~\eqref{eq:sw1_x} that maximizes welfare pointwise.
+Due to \cref{prop:BNIC_char}, however, this allocation violates BNIC when the private types are of the form $t_i = v_i e_i - \sum_{j \in N \sm i} \eta_{j \gets i} e_j $, since the corresponding interim allocation $y_i(t_i) = \ind{v_i \geq \sum_{j \in N \sm i} \eta_{j\gets i}}$ is not in general constant with respect to $\eta_{j\gets i}$.
 In fact, any attempt to find such welfare-maximizing BNIC mechanisms will fail.
-In general, no mechanism satisfying BNIC can be ex-post (pointwise) welfare-maximal over all types $\bt$, as stated next. \begin{proposition} [Impossibility of Ex-Post Optimality] Suppose private types are of the form $t_i = (v_i, \be_{\gets i})$ for each bidder $ i \in N$.
-For any joint distribution $F$ of types $\bt = (t_1,\dots, t_n)$, let
+In general, no mechanism satisfying BNIC can be ex-post (pointwise) welfare-maximal over all types $\bt$, as stated next. \begin{proposition} [Impossibility of Ex-Post Optimality] Suppose private types are of the form $t_i = v_i e_i - \sum_{j \in N \sm i} \eta_{j \gets i} e_j $ for each bidder $ i \in N$.
+For any joint distribution $F$ of types $\bt = (t_1,\dots, t_n)$, let $\mathcal{X}_{BNIC}(F)$ be the set of allocation functions implementable in Bayes-Nash equilibrium.
+Then there exists a distribution $F$ of types on $T$ such that